 Not only do incline workouts burn a load more calories, but they also target a different set of muscles, especially useful if you want to tone your butt, calves, and hamstrings.

 Walking at pace or running on an incline can burn up to 70% more fat than running on flat surfaces.
-As you can see, having an incline feature certainly has its health benefits.
+So as you can see, having an incline feature certainly has its health benefits.

 We need to point out the incline on the Maxkar is manually adjusted, not power adjusted, so you will have to get off the machine to adjust the level for incline.
 Sadly you need to pay quite a lot more to find a power-adjustable incline.
 Still, to even include a 3-way incline at this price point is a bonus.